oleq/nodeprompt/README.md

 Nodeprompt
 ==================================================

-Smart Git prompt for your terminal made in Node.js.
+A smart Git prompt for your terminal powered by Node.js.

 ## Requirements